ian-hoyle/json-schema-validated/README.md

 ## Overview

-`NewRepositoryName` is a Scala-based library for validating CSV files.
-It ensures data integrity by performing various checks and validations on CSV data.
+`NewRepositoryName` is a Scala-based library for validating data.
+It ensures data integrity by performing various checks and validations on the data.

 ## Features

-- UTF-8 validation
 - Schema validation using JSON schema
 - Customizable configuration for alternate key mappings and value transformations